Coooooooola/rako/README.md

 ## Introduction

-Rako is a declarative, predictable, scalable and high cohesion state container inspired by `OOP` and the purpose of redux's `action.type` for Javascript apps.
+Rako is a declarative and predictable state container inspired by `OOP` and the purpose of `action.type` in Redux for Javascript apps.

-You don't need to learn any concept, just use it.
-Really simple but powerful.

-**Rako is an entirely new design instead of redux like state container.**
+**Rako is like a Controller in MVC.**

 ![mvc](./imgs/mvc.png)

-**In fact, Rako is more like a Controller in MVC.**